gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 }
 ```

 When the DoFn is initialized on the worker, the `Setup` method is called.
-Here we construct a new [Filesystem client](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/io/filesystem) and store it in the struct’s fs field.
+Here a new [Filesystem client](https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/io/filesystem) is created and store it in the struct’s `fs` field.
 Later, when the DoFn is no longer needed, the `Teardown` method is called, giving us opportunity to cleanup the client.
 With all things distributed, don’t expect the `Teardown` to ever be called.

-There are some simple best practices, that should be following when calling an external services around catching errors.
+There are also some simple best practices around error handling that should be following when calling an external services.

 ```go
 func (fn *extractHistogramFn) extractHistogram(ctx context.Context,